 Port Stephens offers an enviable lifestyle for people in all stages of life; with both rural and coastal lifestyles, 2 1/2 hours from Sydney, and daily flights to capital cities combining to increase demand for sea changers and tree changers wanting to balance the best of work The Raymond Terrace Economic Zone will drive an and lifestyle.
-This growth in professionals working from home will drive new opportunities and demand for local services, increase local spending and see greater participation in local programs contributing to increase height limits, ensure zonings support business vibrancy and growth across our communities.
+This growth in professionals working from home will drive new opportunities and demand sustainable experiences will grow visitor spend, not just for local services, increase local spending and see greater participation in local programs contributing to increase height limits, ensure zonings support business vibrancy and growth across our communities.